MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 #### [Schema](#tab/schema/)

-There are three distinct syntax options for the `trigger` keyword: a list of branches to include, a way to disable CI triggering, and the full syntax for complete control.
+There are three distinct syntax options for the `trigger` keyword: a list of branches to include, a way to disable CI triggers, and the full syntax for complete control.

 List syntax: